-SBC increased by \$142,003 and \$28,785, respectively in the year ended December 31, 2023, compared to the corresponding periods of 2022.
-The increase is primarily due to the grant of stock options on December 29, 2023, and the impact of the change in vesting terms for certain stock options issued.
+SBC increased by \$171,795 and \$181,085, respectively in the year ended December 31, 2024, compared to the corresponding periods of 2023.
+The increase is primarily due to the vesting of the stock options granted on October 31, 2024, and the impact of the change in vesting terms for certain stock options issued.
 Stock options are granted to certain officers, directors, employees and consultants, with the number, term and vesting period of the options granted being determined at the discretion of the Company's board of directors and in conjunction with the terms of the Company's stock option plans, to a maximum of 10% of the outstanding Common Shares.